 2 – Fishermans Wharf

 Fishermans Wharf is Tourist Central!
 The area is filled with cafes, restaurants, and shops all catering to the San Franciscan tourist.
 This is not really authentic San Fran, but it is a must-stop place for all visitors to the City.
 The waterfront location is seriously beautiful with views of the bay and Alcatraz Island with the Golden Gate in the distance.
-The City looms up behind and everything the is San Francisco is visible form this on location.
+The City looms up behind and everything that is San Francisco is visible from this one location.

 From a Free perspective, there is little to here other than take in the vibe and watch the locals and tourists go about their days.
-But that is exactly the point the area is beautifully vibrant and filled with iconic locations, the Boudin Bakery, Endless Crab Stands, Ciopinio restaurants and of course Places Serving Clam Chowder in a Sour Dough Bread Bowl.
-While not technically free, we all have to eat and this is one San Francisco Tradition that should not be missed, a piping hot soup is eaten directly from the bread bowl while the humungous seagulls await your leftovers…seriously the nearly as big as turkeys!
+But that is exactly the point; the area is beautifully vibrant and filled with iconic locations, the Boudin Bakery, Endless Crab Stands, Ciopinio Restaurants, and of course, places serving Clam Chowder in a Sour Dough Bread Bowl.
+While not technically free, we all have to eat and this is one San Francisco Tradition that should not be missed, a piping hot soup is eaten directly from the bread bowl while the humungous seagulls await your leftovers…seriously they are nearly as big as turkeys!

-It is the perfect place to while away a few hours people watching and taking in the San Franciscan lifestyle.
+It is the perfect place to while away a few hours of people-watching and taking in the San Franciscan lifestyle.
 And when you are done head next door, straight to our next item, Pier 39.

 3 – Pier 39